mschuchard/concourse-github-issue-resource/README.md

 - `skip_check`: _optional_ A boolean that signifies whether to skip the `check` step or not.
 This is primarily useful for situations where it is known that a specified issue does not exist, and instead must be created during `out`.

-- `number`: _optional_ The issue number to read during the `check` step for triggering Concourse pipelines based on the issue state, or for updating during the `out` step (future feature).
-If this is omitted then instead a list operation with filters (i.e. "search") occurs to determine the issue.
+- `number`: _optional_ The issue number to read during the `check` step for triggering Concourse pipelines based on the issue state, or for updating during the `out` step.
+If this is omitted then instead a list operation with filters (i.e. "search") occurs to determine the issue during the `check` step, and a create operation during the `out` step.

 The following parameters are for filtering from a list of issues to one issue (i.e. "search") during the `check` step, and therefore their values are ignored when an input value is specified for the `number` parameter.